Professor Martyn Barrett

 He has worked as an expert for the Council of Europe on the development of intercultural and democratic competence since 2006, and he led the Council of Europe expert group that developed the .
 He has also worked for the Organisation for Economic Co-operation and Development (OECD), and helped to develop for use in the in 2018.

-Professor Barrett is a Fellow of the and a Fellow of the .
+Professor Barrett is a Fellow of the , a Fellow of the , a Fellow of the , and a of .
 In 2022, he was awarded the honorary degree of Doctor of Psychology by the in recognition of his contribution to the education of children and young people.

 Research Interests